Publications

 Award-Winning

-VeriPhish: Bridging AI Explainability and Accuracy in Phishing Detection
+VeriPhish: Bridging AI Explainability and Accuracy in Phishing Detection Through XAI and LLMs

 Framework combining high-accuracy deep learning models with explainable AI techniques for phishing detection.
 Provides user-interpretable reasoning for security decisions through LIME and SHAP integration.

-(5 papers)EXPLICATE: Enhancing Phishing Detection through Explainable AI and LLM-Powered Interpretability
+(9 papers)EXPLICATE: Enhancing Phishing Detection through Explainable AI and LLM-Powered Interpretability

 Sophisticated phishing attacks have emerged as a major cybersecurity threat.
 We present EXPLICATE: a framework with an ML-based classifier, a dual-explanation layer combining LIME and SHAP, and an LLM enhancement using DeepSeek v3 to translate technical explanations into accessible natural language.
 EXPLICATE attains 98.4% accuracy with 94.2% explanation quality.